-La Iglesia de la Encarnación, located in the town center of Almuñecar and behind the town hall (ayuntamiento), was the first church in the Granada province built in the new style of the 17th Century incorporating elements of Baroque and Renaissance.
+La Iglesia de la Encarnación, located in the town center of Almuñecar and behind the town hall (Ayuntamiento), is famous for being the first church in the whole of the Granada province built in the new style of the 17th Century... incorporating elements of Baroque and Renaissance.

 Based on the architectural design by the famous architect Juan de Herrera, architect to King Phillip II, the church was built by Ambrosio de Vico between 1570 and 1600.

 The Encarnation church was built using materials from the old Arab mosque, which was taken by the Christians during the reconquest in 1489.

 Later, an elegant tower was added topped with a dramatic spire.
 This was designed by a famous artist from Granada, Diego de Siloé.
 He had designed many of Granada's grandest cathedrals at the time.